mentax/csv2xlsx/README.md

 #### GLOBAL OPTIONS:

 ```
---delimiter <letter>, -d <letter> one letter delimiter used in csv file
---sheets names, -s names          sheet names in the same order like csv files.
+ --sheets names, -s names [ --sheets names, -s names ]  sheet names in the same order like csv files.
 If sheet with that name exists, data is inserted to this sheet.
 Usage: -s AA -s BB
---template path, -t path          path to xlsx file with template output
+ --template path, -t path                               path to xlsx file with template file
+ --delimiter letter, -d letter                          one letter delimiter used in csv file (default: ",")
---row number, -r number           row number to use for create rows format.
+ --exampleRow number, -r number                         exampleRow number to use for create rows format.
 When '0' - not used.
-This row will be removed from xlsx file. (default: 0)
+This exampleRow will be overwrite in result file. (default: 0)
+ --startFrom number, --sf number                        startFrom number decide which row is used as first row from csv file.
+Counting from 0. (default: 0)
  --output xlsx file, -o xlsx file                       path to result xlsx file (default: "./output.xlsx")
  --help, -h                                             show help
  --version, -v                                          print the version
 ```